ParthGuptaHL/chaotix-assignment/README.md

 ## Additional Notes

+- Be sure to install Redis in your system
 - Ensure that the Celery worker is running in the background to process tasks asynchronously.
 - Check the `settings.py` file for any additional configurations specific to your environment.
 - Modify the `API_URL` and `API_SECRET_KEY` in the `.env` file according to your API credentials.